GaloisInc/BESSPIN-CloudGFE/FireSim/minimal_cloudgfe.md

 Running `poweroff -f` within the target OS will automatically stop the simulator cleanly.
 If it becomes stuck or unresponsive, you can also use the `./kill_sim.sh` script.

-## Boot FreeBSD
+## Boot FreeBSD on P2

-Read the Linux section above first - a lot of the same information applies.
 The current FreeBSD build does not include Ethernet or Block device drivers, so SSH will not work. `freebsd.img` is also just an empty file.
 The filesystem is stored within the ELF.

 ```
 ./run_sim.sh freebsd.img freebsd-bin-dwarf freebsd-bin